 About us

 Find out more about Action for Children's Guernsey Youth & Housing project.
-Including FAQs, our training offer, how to donate to our service and more.
+Including FAQs, our training offer, donating to our service and more.

-FAQs I Downloads I Support us I Meet the management team
+Skip ahead to: FAQs I Downloads I Training I Support us I Contact

-Yes mostly, what you say will usually stay between you and Action for Children.
-However there are some times we may need to pass information on, for example if you tell us something that puts you or someone else in danger or if we feel you are about to commit a criminal offence.
+Yes, what you say, stays between you and Action for Children.
+However, sometimes we may need to pass information on, for example if you tell us something that puts you or someone else in danger or if you are about to commit a criminal offence.

-We recognise people can have a homeless crisis but unfortunately we are not available 24/7 and our office closes at 5:15pm each day (other than our evening sessions).
+We recognise people can have a homeless crisis at anytime but unfortunately we are not available 24/7 and our office closes at 5:15pm each day (other than our evening sessions).

-If you experience homelessness during the day please come straight to our office.
+If you experience homelessness during the day please come to our office as quickly as possible as this gives us the greatest chances of finding you a solution.

-Outside of office hours then you can go to St Julian's Hostel if over 18 year's, if you are younger you can call 01481 222222 and ask to speak to the duty Children's social worker or present to the police station.
+Outside of office hours then you can go to St Julian's Hostel if over 18; if you are under 18 then you can call 01481 222222 and ask to speak to the duty Children's social worker.

 We have 2 projects where we welcome volunteers.

-Firstly, our nightstop programme looks for volunteers who are able to provide a spare room, a hot meal and a listening ear to a young person who is homeless.
+Firstly, our Nightstop programme where volunteers provide a spare room, a hot meal and a listening ear for a young person who is experiencing being homeless.

 Secondly, our Action Mentors are all volunteers.
-Action mentors volunteer to become a young person's person usually meeting once a week in the community.
+Action mentors are volunteer who become a young person's person, usually meeting with them once a week in the community.

 Please see below some useful downloads